Naludrag/Teaching-HEIGVD-AIT-2020-Labo-Docker/report/report.md

 ### Task 4: Use a template engine to easily generate configuration files

 #### 4.1
-The size of the container is key for our docker-machine performance.
+The size of the container is key for our docker engine performance.
 So how docker really build images and run multiple containers over it?
 Let's say that we have a Dockerfile that contains three instructions :
 ```bash
 From ...